zenomessi/lattice/README.md

 This program is created to implement a model of cell cytoskeleton.
+This file conatins a simple explanation of how to run the program **lattice**.

+To compile the program, open a terminal and run the command:

+$ make lattice

+Then to run the program run the command:

+$ ./lattice ./param.dat

-The text here is a simple explanation of how to run the program **lattice** with the provided parameter file *param.dat* with an explanation of each fields and their range.
+param.dat is the provided parameter file.
+Follows an explanation of each fields and their range.

 **Fields:**
-*Link* is the network density.
+* *Link* is the network density.
 Range [0.5,1.0].
-*Rest* is the rest length of the elastic bonds (segments), should be set to 1.
+* *Rest* is the rest length of the elastic bonds (segments), should be set to 1.
-*Radius* is the maximal distance for points when initializing the network.
+* *Radius* is the maximal distance for points when initializing the network.
-*Force_M* is the magnitude of the force dipoles.
+* *Force_M* is the magnitude of the force dipoles.
 Range [0.1, 10].
-*Spring* is the spring constant of the elastic bonds.
+* *Spring* is the spring constant of the elastic bonds.
 Range [128, 1024].
-*Myo* is the dipoles density.
+* *Myo* is the dipoles density.
 Range [0.1,1.0]
-*Bend* is the bending rigidity of the elastic bonds, should be set to 1.
+* *Bend* is the bending rigidity of the elastic bonds, should be set to 1.
-*Outer* **enelever!!!**
+* *Outer* **enelever!!!**
-*Ratio* is the ratio between the given contour file and the created system.
+* *Ratio* is the ratio between the given contour file and the created system.
 All length will be divided by this value.
-*Persist* **enlever**
+* *Persist* **enlever**
-*AnchorRatio* is the fraction of lattice nodes that are not fixed.
-Range [0.95-0.99] *Matrix* Coordinates defining the lattice unit cell.
-This shouldn't be changed *Reference* Reference of the run, the parameters will automatically be added.
+* *AnchorRatio* is the fraction of lattice nodes that are not fixed.
+Range [0.95-0.99]
+* *Matrix* Coordinates defining the lattice unit cell.
+This shouldn't be changed
+* *Reference* Reference of the run, the parameters will automatically be added.
-*Cell* Initial outline file.
+* *Cell* Initial outline file.
 There is a sample outline available on the repository.

 **Precisions:**
 The *Cell* file contains the positions of the vectices of a polygon.
 Each line contains the coordinates of one point, the coordinates are separated by a single space.